Breakthrough test performance

 See publications supporting Galleri test performance

-GRAIL has and continues to conduct multiple studies with over 300,000 participants as part of its clinical development.
-To support and validate our technology, studies are being performed at leading health systems and community and academic medical centers in the U.S. and UK.
+The GRAIL clinical evidence program includes more than 380,000 participants in completed or ongoing studies.
+To support and validate our technology, studies are being performed at leading health systems and community and academic medical centers in the US and United Kingdom.

 Hear from Galleri patients and providers